CookedSashimi/sheeit/README.md

 ## I'd like to Contribute!

 Great!
 I'll take any help I can get.
 Please go through the [Development Tenets](/TENETS.md) and feel free to either take on an issue, or make any improvements you'd like and submit a PR!

+## Acknowledgement
+Sheeit is heavily inspired by the research done in [Dataspread](https://dataspread.github.io) and [Funcalc](http://www.itu.dk/people/sestoft/funcalc/).